There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 To dive deeper into the connections between engagement and retention, we need to examine the components of engagement.
 It’s not synonymous with making friends or — as students might put it — having a social life.

 Both of these things are important, sure, as they keep students motivated to stay part of your campus community.
-But, friendships and unsanctioned parties alone do not provide students with support.
-Friends, parties, and game days often motivate students to stay enrolled, but they don’t give students campus survival skills.
+But although friends, parties, and game days often motivate students to stay enrolled, they don’t provide campus survival skills.
 They make students want to stay but they don’t help them to do so.

 Student organizations are pretty straightforward.
 They’re chess clubs, a capella groups, Black student councils, sororities, fraternities, debate teams, ukulele tree-climbing clubs, and at least a dozen other types of orgs that I bet anyone reading this can name for their campus.